RULES AND REGULATIONS

 The District will maintain and repair its mains, service lines, meters, structures, facilities and all appurtenances so as to keep them in repair and operative at all times in so far as is practical and reasonable.

-The District will, however, provide adequate sources of supply, necessary primary feeder mains, storage facilities and other improvements necessary to make service generally available to all areas within the District.
+The District will provide adequate sources of supply, necessary primary feeder mains, storage facilities and other improvements necessary to make service generally available to all areas within the District.

 The District will not be liable for any loss or damage of any nature whatsoever caused by any defect in the customer’s lines, plumbing or equipment.

-The District may, without further notice, discontinue service to any premises of a customer that exhibits defective conditions of plumbing or equipment and that results, or is likely to result, in interference with proper service, or is likely to cause waste or contamination of water.
+The District may, after providing written notice, discontinue service to any premises of a customer that exhibits defective conditions of plumbing or equipment and that results, or is likely to result, in interference with proper service, or is likely to cause waste or contamination of water.

-Customers must install, maintain and repair all piping between meters and premises served, and must install same at a depth of two feet or more, which is considered to be sufficient to protect from damage and freezing.
+10.0.3 The customer must install, maintain and repair all piping between meter(s) and premises served, and must install same at a depth of two (2) feet or more, which is considered sufficient to protect from damage and freezing.

 Corbett Water District complies with state guidelines OAR 333-061-0070 Cross Connection Control Requirements.